Git49-max/Nova64_OS/README.md

 ## Current resources
 * **Bootloader**
-  * Coded in assembly, a basic bootloader and GDT to jump from real mode (16 bits) to protected mode (32 bits).
+  * The bootloader is GRUB, jumping to 64 bits (long mode)
 * **Drivers**
   * RTC
     * A basic RTC (Real Time Clock) driver with adjustables time zones.